 Let Thrizer do the work for you to submit Superbill claims and advocate on your behalf if insurance hassles arise.
 It's $2/session.
 Just upload the Superbill PDF document that your clinician will provide and Thrizer will do the rest.
 They will do a direct deposit of the reimbursement amount into your account.
 Create a free account with Thrizer.
 See more information on how it works here.

-Fees are consistent with other specialists with similar levels of training and experience.
-I prioritize quality over quantity, and invest in ongoing education and training to provide up-to-date services.
+Therapy is an investment into your current and future health, life relationships, and the impact of your well-being on your work performance and earning potential.
+I keep a small and selective caseload to serve each client better.
+Fees are consistent with other specialists with similar levels of training and experience, and these fees allow me to invest in ongoing education, consultation, and training.
 Due to the specialized nature of treatment, clients often find that they progress much faster than if they were to attend traditional psychotherapy, resulting in the fraction of the cost in the long term.
 Thus, I view therapy as a short-term investment with a long term impact.

 If you would like a 10 minute consult call before booking an appointment, please specify this in the contact form or email me.
 Clients may also assess fit through the intake appointment.